-Russia: The scandal Trump can't shake - BBC News
+Russia: The 'cloud' over the White House

 But he says his meetings with Mr Kislyak were related to his role as a member of the Senate Armed Services Committee and had nothing to do with the election campaign.

-The Democratic House Minority Leader Nancy Pelosi says he lied under oath and should resign, and Mr Sessions is also under pressure to recuse himself from an FBI investigation into the Russian hacking claims, an investigation he is overseeing.
+But Mr Sessions recused himself from the FBI investigation into the Russian hacking claims, an investigation he is overseeing.

-Mr Trump has made no secret of his regard for Mr Putin and his desire to establish closer ties with Russia.
-But the more pressing question, and one which the president just can't seem to shake, is just how close those ties already go.

 FBI investigation confirmed... and Comey fired

-On 20 March, Mr Comey confirmed at a rare open hearing of the House Intelligence Committee that the agency was investigating alleged Russian interference in the 2016 election.
+Two months into the Trump presidency, Mr Comey confirmed at a rare open hearing of the House Intelligence Committee that the agency was investigating alleged Russian interference in the 2016 election.

 It is an "ongoing" investigation that began in July 2016, he said.